 Creatine Ethyl Ester.

-It has been said that this creatine is absorbs easier but their is no such proof that its more effective than creatine monohydrate.
+It has been said that this creatine absorbs easier but there is no such proof that it’s more effective than creatine monohydrate.

 This form of creatine is mixed with magnesium and is supposed to have better absorption in the body because of its alkaline component that helps survive in our stomachs acidity